tylerhill122/web-scraping-challenge/README.md

 ## Part 1: Scraping

-Complete your initial scraping using Jupyter Notebook, BeautifulSoup, Pandas, and Requests/Splinter.
+The initial scraping is performed using a Python-based app developed using Jupyter Notebook and making use of Python dependencies including BeautifulSoup, Pandas, and Requests/Splinter.

-* Create a Jupyter Notebook file called `mission_to_mars.ipynb`.
-Use this file to complete all your scraping and analysis tasks.
-The following information outlines what you need to scrape.

 ## Part 2: MongoDB and Flask Application

-Use MongoDB with Flask templating to create a new HTML page that displays all the information that was scraped from the URLs above.
+The data scraped from the web is then inserted into a MongoDB database and the results are displayed using Flask templating to create a new HTML page that displays all the information that was scraped from web.